 Kady Dandeneau has always been a passionate basketball player.
-Before taking up wheelchair basketball, Dandeneau was an All Star stand up basketball player in British Colombia, playing for the University of Northern British Colombia Timberwolves, from 2007 to 2013.
+Before taking up wheelchair basketball, Dandeneau was an all-star standup basketball player in British Columbia, playing for the University of Northern British Columbia Timberwolves from 2007 to 2013.

-|Club (domestic)||BC Royals/BC Breakers||British Colombia, CA||2015-2017|
+|Club (domestic)||BC Royals/BC Breakers||British Columbia||2015-Present|

 2017: 1st place at Americas Cup in Cali Colombia (Team Canada)… 4th place at CWBL Women’s National Championship with the BC Breakers and named All-Star in Burlington, Ont. (domestic)…

 2016: 4th place at the CWBL National Championship with the BC Royals in Kamloops, B.C. (domestic)… 4th place at the CWBL Women’s National Championship with the BC Breakers in Longueuil, Que. (domestic)…